Summer Courses

 Undergraduate 3 credits

-ARH 205: Introduction to Architecture
+ARH 205: Intro to Architecture & Design

 Undergraduate 3 credits